csaba-schmidtmayer/storefront/README.md

   1. Clone this repository to your local machine.
   2. `cd` into the project folder.
+  3. Install dependencies by running `npm install`.
-  3. Start the development server by running `ng serve`.
+  4. Start the development server by running `ng serve`.
-  4. Open `http://localhost:4200/` in your browser.
+  5. Open `http://localhost:4200/` in your browser.

 ### Exploring the application